dansmyers/IntroToCS/Labs/C-Victorian_Gothic_Guide_to_Data_Analytics.md

 ### Selecting a subset

-The basic column operations retrieve **all row** of the requested fields.
+The basic column operations retrieve **all rows** of the requested fields.
 Sometimes you want to select a **subset** of the rows.
 For example, suppose we wanted to select only the subset of children from the *Titanic* dataset.

 ```